blade-lang/blade-docs/docs/tutorial/hello.markdown

 ## Blade the Calculator
 ---

 We can take surely have more fun than just printing "Hello, World" to the screen.
 We can go ahead and do some amazing things now that we know how to print something to screen.
 How about we take a look at using Blade as a calculator?

+When you type simple expressions into the Blade REPL without any command or write an expression without an associated command within a condition, loop or at the end of a function, Blade outputs the result for you.
+This allows us to do many amazing things in the REPL mode.

 Now, let's try a few more commands in the REPL.